Lymphangiomatosis: Abdominal

 Lymphangiomatosis has been reported in every region of the abdomen, though the most reported sites involve the intestines and peritoneum; spleen, kidneys, and liver.
 Often there are no symptoms until late in the progression of the disease.
 When they do occur, symptoms include abdominal pain and/or distension; nausea, vomiting, diarrhea; decreased appetite and malnourishment.
 When the disease affects the kidneys the symptoms include flank pain, abdominal distension, blood in the urine, and, possibly, elevated blood pressure, which may result in it being confused with other cystic renal disease.
 When lymphangiomatosis occurs in the liver and/or spleen it may be confused with polycystic liver disease.
 Symptoms may include abdominal fullness and distension; anemia, disseminated intravascular coagulopathy (DIC), fluid accumulation in the abdomen(ascites), decreased appetite, weight loss, fatigue; late findings include liver failure.

 Bones

 Symptoms of lymphangiomatosis in the skeletal system are the same as those of Gorham’s disease.
 Frequently asymptomatic, skeletal lymphangiomatosis may be discovered incidentally or when a pathological fracture occurs.
-Patients may experience pain of varying severity in areas around the effected bone.
+Patients may experience pain of varying severity in areas around the affected bone.
 When the disease occurs in the bones of the spine, neurological symptoms such as numbness and tingling may occur due to spinal nerve compression.
 Progression of disease in the spine may lead to paralysis.
 Lymphangiomatosis in conjunction with Chiari I malformation also has been reported.